mfontanini/cppkafka/README.md

 order to use it.
 Other wrapped functionalities are also provided, like fetching metadata, offsets, etc.

+* _cppkafka_ tries to add minimal overhead over _librdkafka_.
+A very thin wrapper for _librdkafka_ messages is used for consumption so there's virtually no overhead at all.

 **Note**: _cppkafka_ is under development so the API might change through time.
 Once there's an actual release, it should become more stable.

 # It's simple!

 _cppkafka_'s API is simple.
-For example, this code creates a producer writes a message into some
+For example, this code creates a producer that writes a message into some partition:
-partition:

 ```c++
 #include <cppkafka/producer.h>